sofiayem/rtd-doc-tests/docs/source/requester.rst

 Step 2: Declare Request Structures or Classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Next, declare request structures (Golang) or classes (Java) in accordance with the Insolar’s API specification:
+Next, declare request structures (Golang) or classes (Java) in accordance with the Insolar’s API specification.

+To transfer funds, you need structures (classes) for:

+#. ``node.getSeed`` information request.
+#. ``member.create`` and ``member.transfer`` contract requests.

+Both information and contract requests have the same base structure in accordance with the `JSON RPC 2.0 specification <https://www.jsonrpc.org/specification>`_.
+Therefore, it makes sense to define it once and expand for all requests with their specific fields.

+For example:

 .. content-tabs::